eclipse-pass/pass-documentation/developer-documentation/pass-core/api/doi.md

 This service uses the Crossref API to get information about the article and its journal.
 We then check to see if there is a `Journal` object in PASS for this journal.
 If not we create one.
 The service then returns to the caller a JSON object containing the `journal-id` of the PASS journal, and a `crossref` object representing the data returned to the service as a result of the Crossref call.
 See the [Crossref docs](https://www.crossref.org/documentation/) for information on the Crossref metadata returned.

-If a request is already being processed for the given DOI, 429 is returned.
+If a request is already being processed for the given DOI, `429 Too Many Requests` is returned.

 ### Example